 Useful writing features

 As I said before, in the beginning, phase WordPress was created for blogging.
 But that doesn’t mean it didn’t have a huge bunch of other functionalities then.
 Since its inception, it is still considered one of the best content management systems.
-With the introduction of Gutenberg, WordPress now comprises of lots and lots of useful features for writers, like a sidebar table of contents (built according to tags), easy anchor bonding, and a quoting mechanism.
+With the introduction of Gutenberg, WordPress now comprises lots and lots of useful features for writers, like a sidebar table of contents (built according to tags), easy anchor bonding, and a quoting mechanism.

 The page builder, in particular, allows you to embed the reach content for example – YouTube video, Facebook, Twitter posts and Instagram pictures to the page pretty easier.
 Also, It can embed content from 32 platforms, showing no signs of slowing down in the future.

-Well, many of you have this misconception that clear design is all about talking regarding appearance, which is not so!
+Well, many of you have this misconception that clear design is all about talking about appearance, which is not so!
 I mean the customization is clear from redundant elements.
 Whatever tools you may need must be shown in drop-down lists.
-This is because you can use only when it’s necessary.
+This is because you can use it only when it’s necessary.
 Above all, nothing distracts you from work; you can stay focused all the time.